agents4its/agentpolis/README.md

 # Important!
 This repository is out of date.
-Current Agentpolis version is at https://github.com/aicenter/agentpolis.
+Current AgentPolis version is at https://github.com/aicenter/agentpolis.

 # AgentPolis